core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 An endpoint may be a member of multiple application groups.
 A client endpoint that sends a group communication message to an application group is not necessarily itself a member of this application group.

-There can be a one-to-one or a one-to-many relation between a CoAP group and application group(s).
-Such relations are discussed in more detail in {{sec-groupdef-grouprelations}}.
+There can be a one-to-one or a one-to-many relationship between a CoAP group and application group(s).
+Such relationships are discussed in more detail in {{sec-groupdef-grouprelations}}.

 An application group name may be explicitly encoded in the group URI of a CoAP request, for example in the URI path component.
 If this is not the case, the application group is implicitly derived by the receiver, e.g., based on information in the CoAP request or other contextual information.
 Further details on identifying an application group are provided in {{sec-groupnaming-app}}.